 The SLATE platform provides a powerful, simple way to deploy a large variety of applications.
-In this blog post, we will demonstrate how SLATE can be leveraged to quickly deploy a monitoring solution for ScienceDMZ network infrastructure.
+In this blog post, we will demonstrate how SLATE can be leveraged to quickly deploy a monitoring solution for Internet2 network infrastructure.
+Collected metrics will be sent to a database at Indiana University’s Global Research Network Operations Center (GlobalNOC).
 Our monitoring solution will use Telegraf to monitor a group of hosts with the Simple Network Management Protocol, usually referred to as SNMP.
 More information about SNMP can be found here.
-We will assume collected metrics will be sent to a database at Indiana University’s Global Research Network Operations Center (GlobalNOC).
-However, metrics can also be sent to a separate InfluxDB database.
+In addition, metrics can also be sent to a separate InfluxDB database.

 One of the challenges of distributed high-throughput computing is efficiently moving data to and from jobs across a national fabric of resources.
 To tackle this problem, the Open Science Grid developed a data caching technology known as StashCache.
 Sites who are already providing compute resources to the OSG can streamline data access by deploying a cache at their site.
 Thanks to the low-risk nature of caches, StashCache is an excellent way to get started with SLATE at your site while streamlining data access and reducing overall bandwidth consumed by OSG jobs.
 In this blog post, we’ll fully deploy an OSG StashCache service and link it up to the federation.